 Scholarships and Grants:

-Financial aid, scholarships and grants may be used for our programs.
+, scholarships and grants may be used for our programs.
 Attend a Financing Study Abroad 101 Session

 Based on eligibility, students may apply for any scholarship either through our office or elsewhere.
 For a general list of study abroad scholarships and grants, visit our webpage